NeethupSabu/Grocery_App/README.md

 Welcome to the Grocery App!
 This Flutter application is designed to make grocery shopping easier and more enjoyable.
 With a user-friendly interface and efficient navigation, users can explore various grocery items.

 ->Features
   .
-Responsive Design: The app is optimized for both mobile and tablet devices,       ensuring a smooth user experience across all screen sizes.
+Responsive Design: The app is optimized for both mobile and tablet devices,ensuring a smooth user experience across all screen sizes.
   .
 Custom Widgets: Utilizes reusable custom widgets for a consistent and elegant UI.
   .
 Grocery Item Listings: Browse a wide variety of grocery items with detailed descriptions and images.